Bridge2Hyku/hyku-hybridge-vagrant/README.md

 1. Visit [http://localhost:8080/users/sign_up](http://localhost:8080/users/sign_up) in your browser
 2. Create a new account
 3. Open a new terminal
-4. `cd hyku-hybridge`, or wherever you cloned hyku-vagrant
+4. `cd hyku-hybridge`, or wherever you cloned hyku-hybridge
 5. `vagrant ssh`
 6. `cd /var/www/hyku`
 7. `bundle exec rake hyku:superadmin:grant[user@email.org]` where `user@email.org` is the email you registered